The Infant & Junior School Diploma rewards pupils for hard work and enthusiasm.

 Curiosity, Creativity, Resilience, Risk-taking, Empathy, Reflection, Initiative, Independence, Collaboration and Self-confidence.

 The vision behind this is to fully embed the LVS Values and Skills into the LVS way of life and provide a range of opportunities for the children to build character qualities and develop key life skills.
-The diploma will be a record of their success and the considerable effort put in towards it over their time at LVS.
+The diploma will be a record of their success and the considerable effort put in toward it over their time at LVS Ascot.

 Examples of what we ask our pupils to take part in include: